NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``AnnualCoolingEfficiency[Units="EER" or Units="CEER"]/Value``       double             Btu/Wh       > 0              Yes                  Rated efficiency
   ``CoolingCapacity``                                                  double             Btu/hr       >= 0             No        autosized  Cooling output capacity
   ``SensibleHeatFraction``                                             double             frac         0 - 1            No                   Sensible heat fraction
-  ``AttachedHeatingSystemFuel``                                        string                          See [#]_         No                   Fuel type of attached heater
+  ``IntegratedHeatingSystemFuel``                                      string                          See [#]_         No                   Fuel type of integrated heater
-  ``AttachedHeatingSystemCapacity``                                    double             Btu/hr       >= 0             No        autosized  Heating output capacity of attached heater
+  ``IntegratedHeatingSystemCapacity``                                  double             Btu/hr       >= 0             No        autosized  Heating output capacity of integrated heater
-  ``AttachedHeatingSystemAnnualEfficiency[Units="Percent"]/Value``     double             frac         0 - 1            No        1.0        Efficiency of attached heater
+  ``IntegratedHeatingSystemAnnualEfficiency[Units="Percent"]/Value``   double             frac         0 - 1            No        1.0        Efficiency of integrated heater
-  ``AttachedHeatingSystemFractionHeatLoadServed``                      double             frac         0 - 1 [#]_       No                   Fraction of heating load served
+  ``IntegratedHeatingSystemFractionHeatLoadServed``                    double             frac         0 - 1 [#]_       No                   Fraction of heating load served
   ===================================================================  =================  ===========  ===============  ========  =========  ==========================================

-  .. [#] “electricity” is currently the only choice for attached heating system.
-If there's an attached heating system, ``AttachedHeatingSystemFuel`` is required to be specified.
+  .. [#] “electricity” is currently the only choice for integrated heating system.
+If there's an integrated heating system, ``IntegratedHeatingSystemFuel`` is required to be specified.
-  .. [#] The sum of all ``FractionHeatLoadServed`` (across all HeatingSystems, HeatPumps and attached heating systems in CoolingSystems) must be less than or equal to 1.
+  .. [#] The sum of all ``FractionHeatLoadServed`` (across all HeatingSystems, HeatPumps and integrated heating systems in CoolingSystems) must be less than or equal to 1.
-         If there's an attached heating system, ``AttachedHeatingSystemFractionHeatLoadServed`` is required to be specified.
+         If there's an integrated heating system, ``IntegratedHeatingSystemFractionHeatLoadServed`` is required to be specified.

 Evaporative Cooler
 ~~~~~~~~~~~~~~~~~~